 To enhance the current service of the San Joaquins, SJJPA is committed to working with CalSTA, Caltrans, CCJPA, LOSSAN, San Joaquin Regional Rail Commission, Amtrak, BNSF, UPRR, and regional and local transit providers to improve connections to local/regional transit service to trains and connecting bus service along the San Joaquins Corridor.
 To help achieve this, SJJPA will utilize its Member Agencies to assist in coordinating improved communications and connectivity.
-SJJPA is also working to optimize the San Joaquins Thruway Bus services by implementing the provisions of SB 742 (Allen), adjusting routes to promote higher ridership and be more cost-effective, and pursuing partnerships with public and private bus operators to reduce operating expenses and increase ticket revenue.
+SJJPA will also work to optimize the San Joaquins Thruway Bus services by implementing the provisions of SB 742 (Allen), adjusting routes to promote higher ridership and be more cost-effective, and pursuing partnerships with public and private bus operators to reduce operating expenses and increase ticket revenue.

-The CHSRA's Draft 2020 Business Plan anticipates HSR operations beginning on the Merced-Bakersfield HSR Interim Operating Segment by December 2028.
+The CHSRA's Revised Draft 2020 Business Plan anticipates HSR operations beginning on the Merced-Bakersfield HSR Interim Service by December 2028.
 SJJPA is working with CHSRA, CalSTA, Caltrans and SJRRC to ensure that improvements and service expansions for the San Joaquins and ACE services integrate with interim HSR service in the San Joaquin Valley and with the future expanded Valley-to-Valley HSR service between San Francisco and Bakersfield.
+SJJPA is also working in partnership with CHSRA and CalSTA towards the goal of SJJPA being the operating agency for the Merced-Bakersfield HSR Interim Service.